Home

 * Editor’s note: I realize my site still refers to the outdated term “MCAD” in several places, including in my menu and links.
 I’m slowly working to update this, but it’s tricky- I’m back linked in several places, so a bunch of links will break once I change page names and URLs.
 Thanks for y our patience!
 MCD is now the proper umbrella term for all forms of Mast Cell Diseases, whether they involve (over) activation or not.
 Including MCAS, just one form.

-Last updated November 13, 2024
+Last updated December 1, 2024

 News and Events

 November 13, 2024: I’m suspending my private (closed) OhTWIST Facebook group indefinitely.
 But not this blog or my Patreon or my PUBLIC Facebook page.
 Thanks for your understanding!
+(And, it is paused indefinitely now, December 1, 2024.)

 BREAKING NEWS!
 September 11, 2024: Potential biomarker found for diagnosing hEDS and HSD per TEDS!
 Further confirmation needed but results are promising.
+This is not a genetic test, but a protein found in the blood of both hEDS and HSD patients, and so far only hEDS and HSD patients.
+Drill down and see.

-And in other news (9/16/24), the NIH just featured Connective Tissue Disorders including Marfans and hEDS in their September 2024 News In Health (NIH) newsletter.
+In other news (9/16/24), the NIH just featured Connective Tissue Disorders including Marfans and hEDS in their September 2024 News In Health (NIH) newsletter.
 Featuring Dr. Cortney Gensemer to boot!

 June 11, 2024: The Norris Lab just released the preprint of their genetic study which found a Kallikrein gene to lie behind some cases of hEDS…